Mk-Abdull/python-data-science-portfolio/projects/revenue_expenses_analysis/README.md

 This project translates raw transactional records into clear financial intelligence.

+🤝 Contributing
-🤝 ContributingThis project is part of my data analytics portfolio.
+This project is part of my data analytics portfolio.
 While primarily a demonstration of individual skills, I welcome:

-Suggestions for additional analysis techniques
+- Suggestions for additional analysis techniques

-Ideas for expanding the visualization capabilities
+- Ideas for expanding the visualization capabilities

-Feedback on code structure and documentation
+- Feedback on code structure and documentation

 PRs and suggestions are welcome.
 Open an issue before proposing major changes.

+📄 License
+This project is open source and available under the MIT License.